42Crunch/resources/AWSFargate.md

 This document describes how to deploy and test [42Crunch](https://42crunch.com/) API Firewall in AWS Fargate.
 For more information on [42Crunch Platform](https://platform.42crunch.com) and [42Crunch API Firewall](https://docs.42crunch.com/latest/content/concepts/api_protection.htm#Firewall), take a look at the [platform documentation](https://docs.42crunch.com/).

-> The example setup in this document uses the Pixi API, a deliberately **vulnerable** API created as part of the [OWASP DevSlop](https://devslop.co/Home/Pixi) project to demonstrate common API issues. **We recommend that you install the Pixi API in a dedicated Kubernetes cluster, and delete the cluster once your tests are completed.** Do not leave the unprotected Pixi API running, it is vulnerable!
+> The example setup in this document uses the Pixi API, a deliberately **vulnerable** API created as part of the [OWASP DevSlop](https://devslop.co/Home/Pixi) project to demonstrate common API issues.
 >

 ## Platform Overview